Billiard ball: History

-Although not the first artificial substance to be used for the balls (e.g. Sorel cement, invented in 1867, was marketed as an artificial ivory), John Wesley Hyatt invented a composition material in 1869 called nitrocellulose for billiard balls (US patent 50359, the first American patent for billiard balls).
+Although not the first artificial substance to be used for the balls (e.g. Sorel cement, invented in 1867, was marketed as an artificial ivory), John Wesley Hyatt patented an "ivory imitation" composite made of nitrocellulose, camphor, and ground cattle bone on May 4, 1869 (US patent 89582, the first US billiard ball patent).
+The material was a success, and was sold as Bonzoline, Crystalate, Ivorylene until the 1960s, and was used by prominent professional players such as John Roberts Jr (1847–1919), Charles Dawson (1866–1921), and Walter Lindrum (1898–1960).
+The ivory substitute was one of the most significant early reinforced plastics; induced the global growth of billiards, pool, and snooker; and helped create a modern idea that the artificial can surpass the natural.
 It is unclear if the cash prize was ever awarded, and there is no evidence suggesting he did in fact win it.

-By 1870 it was commercially branded Celluloid, the first industrial plastic.
-However, the nature of celluloid made it volatile in production, occasionally exploding, which ultimately made this early plastic impractical.
-Subsequently, to avoid the problem of celluloid instability, the industry experimented with various other synthetic materials for billiard balls such as Bakelite, acrylic, and other plastic compounds.
+However, Hyatt's composite had problems.
+One of the most relevant is cellulose nitrate flammability, not because of making the billiard balls explode, as is often claimed, but because of the dangers of handling it in its pure form during manufacturing.
+Another problem was related to camphor mass exploitation, leading to the devastation of Taiwan's forests and displacement of indigenous communities.
+Subsequently, the industry experimented with various other synthetic materials for billiard balls such as Bakelite, acrylic, and other plastic compounds.

 The exacting requirements of the billiard ball are met today with balls cast from plastic materials that are strongly resistant to cracking and chipping.
 Currently Saluc, under the brand name Aramith and other private labels, manufactures phenolic resin balls.
 Other plastics and resins such as polyester (similar to those used for bowling balls) and clear acrylic are also used.

 Ivory balls remained in use in artistic billiards competition until the late 20th century.

 Types

-Carom billiards
+Carom and English billiards

 In the realm of carom billiards games, three balls are used to play most games on pocketless billiards tables.
 Carom balls are not numbered, and are 61–61.5 mm (approximately 2 13/32 in) in diameter, and a weight ranging between 205 and 220 g with a typical weight of 7.5 oz.
 They are typically colored as follows: